-Their AI solution is FDA approved for detection of intra-racial hemorrhages, large vessel occlusion, pulmonary embolism, pneumothorax, Rib fractures, modules and spine fractures.
+Their AI solution is FDA approved for the detection of intra-racial hemorrhages, large vessel occlusion, pulmonary embolism, pneumothorax, Rib fractures, modules, and spine fractures.

 In 2018, Aidoc is one of TIME’s 50 Genius Companies.

-Corti is an intelligent partner that helps emergency medical professionals make life saving decisions.
-It listens to medical interviews and analyses these conversation in real time.
+Corti is an intelligent partner that helps emergency medical professionals make life-saving decisions.
+It listens to medical interviews and analyses these conversations in real time.

-It then helps medical professional diagnose illnesses and provide prompt effective action based on its analyses.
+It then helps medical professionals diagnose illnesses and provide prompt effective action based on its analyses.

-This is an example of artificial intelligence at the high level.
+This is an example of artificial intelligence at a high level.

-Corti is usually plugged into the phone at emergency services and gives the dispatchers a clue if patients shows signs of cardiac arrest or other conditions.
+Corti is usually plugged into the phone at emergency services and gives the dispatchers a clue if patients show signs of cardiac arrest or other conditions.

 Examples of Artificial Intelligence in the Military

-Artificial intelligence is currently being deployed at homes, hospitals, for transportation purposes and in the military.
+Artificial intelligence is currently being deployed in homes, hospitals, for transportation purposes, and in the military.

-AIs are being deployed in the building of autonomous war machines; war machines that takes certain decisions autonomously.
+AIs are being deployed in the building of autonomous war machines; war machines that take certain decisions autonomously.